CWS-ATL-Protected-Areas/eDnaTools/docs/msDraft.md

-offer conservation practitioners–who are often work within a crisis-driven field and are faced with severe time and resource constraints when it comes to acquiring ecological data–a revolutionary tool; too often their is a lack of data and evidence underpinning environmental management.
+offer conservation practitioners–who are often work within a crisis-driven field and are faced with severe time and resource constraints when it comes to acquiring ecological data–a revolutionary tool; too often there is a lack of data and evidence underpinning environmental management.
 But as citizen scientists, communities, and practitioners from various backgrounds begin to foray into eDNA methods (Biggs et al., 2015; Loeza-Quintana et al., 2021; Thomsen & Willerslev,